Hebden's Star of Hope Lodge

 "The members of the Star of Hope Lodge of the Independent Order of Oddfellows spent a very pleasant day on Saturday last, having a walk and dinner.
 At 10 a.m. they left their lodge room, and walked in procession, headed by the Ilkley Brass Band to St. Wilfred's Church, where a most excellent sermon was preached by the Rev. C.H.
 Carlisle, rector of Burnsall.
 The rev. gentleman's address was highly eulogised by his hearers.
 On leaving church they returned to the Oddfellows' Arms, Hebden, where a most sumptuous dinner was awaiting them, provided by Mr. and Mrs. Worden, the host and hostess of the above place, and they were awarded great praise for the large display of culinary productions which were heartily enjoyed by the participants.
 Having duly satisfied the inner man and a few other indulgences,they walked in order to a place to be photographed, where Mr. Jennings, photographer, of Walker Hill, Skipton, was successful in grouping a very good negative of the Oddfellows, including the bandsmen and a number of others.
 Having satisfied the photographer, they walked in procession through the village.
 The band is worthy of a mark of praise; their appearance and conduct was most creditable, and their playing received well-merited approbation.
 The Star of Hope Lodge is bidding fair to be one of the best friendly societies in Wharfedale.
 They number 85 members, with only a few aged members, and have also an accumulated capital of over £700."

 Despite all this, the Oddfellows was essentially a self-help organisation in which the members provided mutual support.
 For example, for the payment of 7s 6d a year, a 35-year old member would be able to claim 9s a week sick pay for up to a year, and on his death his widow would receive £7.
+The organisation could also be counted on to support the family at the funeral of the deceased, and the efforts it went to is recorded in a contemporary newspaper report.

 The Star of Hope Lodge was established in 1851, and they held their very formal meetings in what was called the New Inn.
 As in many places elsewhere, such were the benefits to the public house that it changed its name to the Oddfellow Inn.
 It later became The Clarendon.

 It would be difficult to overstate the importance of the lodge to the community.
 In 1856 it had 65 members, and by 1880, most households in the township were probably protected, with a membership of 90 when the township had only about 95 men eligible.
 Burnsall, Appletreewick and Grassington all had their own successful lodges, so it is unlikely that there were many members from outside the township.
 At the time the lodge had assets of £780, or the equivalent of almost £16,000 at today's values.
-However, it would seem from the Craven Almanac that the lodge was disbanded in about 1894.

 Click on any image to make it readable.